Hong Taiji: Names and titles

-Western scholars used to refer to Hong Taiji as "Abahai", but this appellation is now considered mistaken.
-Hong Taiji was never mentioned under this name in Manchu and Chinese sources; it was a mistake first made by Russian clergyman Vladimir Gorsky and later repeated by sinologists starting in the early twentieth century.
-Giovanni Stary states that this name may have originated by confusing "Abkai" with Abkai sure, which was Hong Taiji's era name in the Manchu language.
-Though "Abahai" is indeed "unattested in Manchu sources", it might also have derived from the Mongol word Abaġai, an honorary name given to the younger sons of hereditary monarchs.
-According to another view, Hong Taiji was mistakenly referred to as Abahai as a result of a confusion with the name of Nurhaci's main consort Lady Abahai.

-Hong Taiji was the second Khan of the Later Jin and then Emperor of the Qing dynasty, after he changed its name.
-His title as Great Khan was Bogd Sécén Khaan (Manchu: Gosin Onco Hūwaliyasun Enduringge Han), and he was referred to as Bogda Khan by his Mongol subjects.
-His reign names, which were used in his lifetime to record dates, were Tiancong (天聰, "heavenly wisdom"; Manchu: Abka-i sure) from 1627 to 1636, and Chongde (崇德, "lofty virtue"; Manchu: Wesihun erdemungge, Mongolian: Degedü Erdemtü) from 1636 to 1643.
+Hong Taiji was the second khan of the Later Jin and then emperor of the Qing dynasty, after he changed its name.
+His title as great khan was Bogd Sécén Khaan (Manchu: Gosin Onco Hūwaliyasun Enduringge Han), and he was referred to as Bogda Khan by his Mongol subjects.
+His reign names, which were used in his lifetime to record dates, were Tiancong (天聰; "heavenly wisdom"; Manchu: Abka-i sure) from 1627 to 1636, and Chongde (崇德; "lofty virtue"; Manchu: Wesihun erdemungge, Mongolian: Degedü Erdemtü) from 1636 to 1643.

 Hong Taiji's temple name, by which he was worshipped at the Imperial Ancestral Temple, was Taizong (太宗), the name that was conventionally given to the second emperor of a dynasty.
-His posthumous name, which was chosen to reflect his style of rule, was "Wen Huangdi" (文皇帝, Manchu: šu hūwangdi), which means "the culturing emperor" or "the emperor of letters".
+His posthumous name, which was chosen to reflect his style of rule, was Emperor Wen (文皇帝; Manchu: šu hūwangdi), which means "the culturing emperor" or "the emperor of letters".
 (Note: Hong Taiji's complete posthumous name was much longer: